bretsw/bretsw.github.io/content/_index.md

 ## Short Bio

-My research explores self-directed learning, focusing on how learners navigate digital spaces, social media platforms, and emerging technologies.
-My work attends to identity, agency, ethical concerns, and the application of data-driven methods such as social network analysis and learning analytics to understand educational phenomena.
+Dr. Bret Staudt Willet is an Associate Professor of Instructional Systems & Learning Technologies at Florida State University (USA) and the Educational Research Catalyst for the FSU Innovation Hub.
+His research investigates self-directed learning: how people figure things out on their own using emerging technologies such as artificial intelligence (AI), the internet, and games.
+He is most interested in what happens when students, learners, and trainees finish formal instruction, preparation, and training.
+He frequently explores self-directed learning using tools from educational data science, including learning analytics, social network analysis, natural language processing, and data mining.
+In short, Dr. Bret’s self-directed learning research explores how learners navigate digital spaces, social media platforms, and emerging technologies.
+His work addresses identity, agency, ethical concerns, and the application of data-driven methods, such as social network analysis and learning analytics, to understand educational phenomena.